epfml/disco/README.md

 :checkered_flag: **HOW TO USE DISCO**
 - Start by exploring our examples tasks in the [`DISCOllaboratives` page](https://discolab.ai/#/list).
-- The example DISCOllaboratives are based on popular datasets such as [Titanic](https://www.kaggle.com/c/titanic), [MNIST](https://www.kaggle.com/c/digit-recognizer) or [CIFAR-10](https://www.kaggle.com/pankrzysiu/cifar10-python)
+- The example DISCOllaboratives are based on popular ML tasks such as [GPT2](https://d4mucfpksywv.cloudfront.net/better-language-models/language-models.pdf), [Titanic](https://www.kaggle.com/c/titanic), [MNIST](https://www.kaggle.com/c/digit-recognizer) or [CIFAR-10](https://www.kaggle.com/pankrzysiu/cifar10-python)
 - It is also possible to create your own DISCOllaboratives without coding on the [custom training page](https://discolab.ai/#/create):
 	- Upload the initial model
 	- Choose between federated and decentralized for your DISCO training scheme ... connect your data and... done! :bar_chart: